-With the charger enabled, the Conext XW+ enters Grid Support mode only after completing a charge cycle when it is first powered up or reconnected to the grid.
-It is recommended to set the Charge Cycle to 2-stage (default) to allow Grid Support to function immediately after the Absorption charge stage.
-See "Charger Settings Menu" on page 3-9.
+With the charger enabled, the Conext XW+ enters grid support mode only after completing a charge cycle when it is first powered up or reconnected to the grid.
+Set the Conext XW+ Charge Cycle to two-stage (default) to allow grid support to function immediately after the absorption charge stage is completed.
+See "Charger Settings Menu" on page 3-11.